Molly Crabapple: Dr Sketchy's Anti-Art School

 After working as an artist's model, Crabapple became disenchanted with the structure of a formal sketch class.

-In 2005, she and illustrator A. V. Phibes founded Dr. Sketchy's Anti-Art School, a burlesque life-drawing class.
-At a typical session, artists may drink alcohol while sketching burlesque models and play art games in a venues ranging from bars to art museums.
-After an artist inquired about starting a Dr. Sketchy's in Melbourne, Australia, it began to spread around the world.
-As of 2010, there were approximately 150 licensees using the Dr. Sketchy's name.
+In 2005, she and illustrator A. V. Phibes founded Dr Sketchy's Anti-Art School, a burlesque life-drawing class.
+At a typical session, artists may drink alcohol while sketching burlesque models and play art games in venues ranging from bars to art museums.
+After an artist inquired about starting a Dr Sketchy's in Melbourne, Australia, it began to spread around the world.
+As of 2010, there are approximately 150 licensees using the Dr Sketchy's name.